pat/thinking-sphinx/searching.md

 You don't need to specify all fields - any not given values are kept at the default weighting of 1.

-If you'd like the same custom weightings to apply to all searches, you can set the values in your index definition:
+If you'd like the same custom weightings to apply to all searches, it's best to set these through [a default Sphinx scope](scopes.html).
+If you're using a version prior to 3.0, you can specify these defaults in your index definition (see below), but given this is something related to searching rather than indexing, a default scope is a more appropriate option.

-UPDATE: The functionality to add custom weightings to your index is no longer working in TS3.
-However, the field weights parameter still works on the search function listed above.
-See: https://groups.google.com/forum/#!msg/thinking-sphinx/0cJPILuS5zs/cGvhe2-sZi0J

 {% highlight ruby %}
 set_property :field_weights => {